Belper Historical Society

 Welcome to the Homepage for Belper Historical Society

-Belper Historical Society now meet in Room 107 at Strutt’s Community Hall on the third Thursday of the month.
+Belper Historical Society meet in Room 107 at Strutt’s Community Hall on the third Thursday of the month.
+Doors open at 7pm, talks start at 7.30pm.

-Belper Historical Society has a large collection of books and journals many of which are available for members to borrow from the society library at the Strutts Centre.
+Belper Historical Society has a large collection of books and journals many of which are available for members to borrow from the society library at the Strutts Centre (room 104).

 For more information visit the library page.